acrossfields/idilsezer/en/background/project_aiweb.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
-        <p>A website I authored, designed, and maintain to serve as a professional portfolio.
+        <p>This website, which I authored, designed, and maintain to serve as a professional portfolio.
 Implemented with AI assistance.</p>
       </td>
     </tr>
   </table>